awsdocs/amazon-chime-administration-guide/doc_source/calling-name.md

 1. Choose **Save**\.

-The default calling name is updated within 72 hours\.
+Allow 72 hours for the system to update the default calling name\.

 Set a unique calling name for individual phone numbers on the phone number details screen\.